HardNet: Hard-Constrained Neural Networks with Universal Approximation Guarantees: : Hard-Constrained Neural Network

-Going beyond the affine constraints, we present \methodcvx{} as a framework that enforces general input-dependent convex constraints:

-where $\mathcal{C}(x)\subset\mathbb{R}^{n_\text{out}}$ is a convex set.
-Unlike the affine constraints case, we cannot extend the closed-form projection of the single constraint case in~\eqref{eq:proj_affine_single_closed} for general convex constraints.
+Going beyond affine constraints, we discuss \methodcvx{} as a conceptual framework for enforcing general input-dependent convex constraints $f(x)\in\mathcal{C}(x) \;\forall x\in\mathcal{X}$ where $\mathcal{C}(x)\subset\mathbb{R}^{n_\textup{out}}$ is a convex set.
+Unlike the affine case, the closed-form projection from the single-constraint case in~\eqref{eq:proj_affine_single_closed} does not extend to general convex constraints.
 Thus, we present \methodcvx{} by generalizing the optimization-based projection in~\eqref{eq:proj_affine_single_opt} as below:

-While no general closed-form solution for this optimization problem exists, we can employ differentiable convex optimization solvers such as \citet{amos2017optnet} for affine constraints (when their number exceeds the output dimension $n_\text{out}$) and \citet{agrawal2019differentiable} for more general convex constraints.
-Originally, these solvers were introduced as new layer architectures within neural networks to enable learning optimization processes in latent spaces, rather than solving given optimization problems directly.
-In our approach, we freeze these layers and exploit their differentiability to backpropagate through the solutions.
-This allows us to project the output $f_\theta(x)$ onto the feasible set $\mathcal{C}(x)$ and train the projected function via conventional gradient-based algorithms.
-It is worth noting that this idea was mentioned in passing by \cite{donti2021dc3} but was not pursued due to computational complexity concerns.
+for all $x\in\mathcal{X}$.
+While no general closed-form solution for this optimization problem exists, we can employ differentiable convex optimization solvers for an implementation of \methodcvx{} such as \citet{amos2017optnet} for affine constraints (when \methodaff{} cannot be applied) and \citet{agrawal2019differentiable} for more general convex constraints.
+This idea was briefly mentioned by~\citet{donti2021dc3} and used as a baseline (for input-independent constraints) by~\citet{tordesillas2023rayen}.
+We present \methodcvx{} as a general framework, independent of specific implementation methods, to complement \methodaff{} and provide a unified solution for various constraint types.